 In a recent conversation with Gordon Hanks, the past chief executive officer (CEO) of Bridgewater, I learned that the carpet cleaning business they started almost 40 years ago was based on the principle of “cleaning carpet so that we could sell protectors.”

-At The Experience trade show in Las Vegas, I manned the carpet protector demonstration table and asked attendees if they cleaned carpet so that they could sell protector.
-For most, they immediately understood the point I was making, but there were a few that appeared baffled by the question.
-It was generally understood, after some explanation, that if you clean carpet for an hour that you can boost your profit by 50 percent in just five minutes by applying protector.
+At The Experience trade show in Las Vegas, I manned the carpet protector demonstration table and asked attendees if they cleaned carpets so that they could sell protectors.
+Most immediately understood the point I was making, but there were a few that appeared baffled by the question.
+It was generally understood, after some explanation, that if you clean a carpet for an hour that you can boost your profit by 50 percent in just five minutes by applying a protector.